 An “Act First, Think Later” Type of Person

 This may sound like bad advice at first glance, but hear us out.
 As a startup, you probably don’t have time.
 Like, for anything at all.
 Waiting until your team comes up with the best of all possible solutions for a specific problem is just not an option.
-There is a limited amount of time that you can spend dwelling on this and that issue, and every second lost can cost you.
 Sometimes (not always), it’s better to just trust your gut and do the first thing that comes to your mind, then see what happens.
 Hiring people who are ready to act without overthinking it can have a really positive effect on your problem-solving efficiency and your time to market, for example.
 Why not just get your product out there as soon as possible and see what users think?
 For this, you need people who are extremely confident in their own abilities and their own judgement.

 An Odd One Out